unjs/ofetch/README.md

 ## ✔️ Interceptors

-It is possible to provide async interceptors to hook into lifecycle of each `fetch` call
+It is possible to provide async interceptors to hook into lifecycle events of `fetch` call.

+You might want to use `$fetch.create` to set set shared interceptors.

 ### `onRequest({ request, options })`